DanielBMarkham/Info-Ops/manuscript/chapter1.md

 "We've lost control of the plane!"

 "We've totally lost control of the plane.
-We don't understand at all...We've tried everything."
+We don't understand at all...We've tried everything."[^1-6]

+[^1-6]: For the record, there is a procedure called "unreliable airspeed" in the A330 which involves disconnecting the flight director.
+The problem here, of course, is that the pitot tubes were only frozen up for a couple of minutes -- and some parts iced over, unfroze, then iced over again.
+In a busy cockpit, with a lot going on, I for one don't understand how you could diagnose an intermittent condition.
+Pilots train on partial instruments all the time, but the bear of the thing is that instruments rarely are just bad or good.
+Instead they can fluctuate back and forth, working fine one minute and giving you bad information the next.

 ## -

 ![](images/air-france-447-wing-recovery.png)

 It was a dark and stormy night in the tropic Atlantic on the morning of June 1st, 2009.
 Aside from the storm and waves, nothing else was happening.
 There were no fishermen or transport ships.
-It was totally empty when Air France 447 came plumetting down through the clouds and impacted the ocean at over 120mph.
+It was totally empty when Air France 447 came plummeting down through the clouds and impacted the ocean at over 120mph.

 One of the last phrases heard on the cockpit voice recorder was this: "But what's happening?"

+And that's how a highly-trained crew flew a perfectly functioning airplane into the Atlantic ocean, killing everybody on board.

 As a pilot, programmer, and technical coach, when I read the final reports of the crash of Air France 447, I got angry.
 There was nothing wrong with the plane, it was a state-of-the-art machine that had a wonderful track record.
 There was nothing wrong with the pilots.
 Sure, everybody blames the pilots in these things.
 Sure it would have been nice if the senior pilot had gotten more sleep, or taken longer to leave the cockpit.
 But everybody was well-trained.
 I wouldn't have any problem at all flying with any of these guys.